Providing first-rate customer service is paramount.

 - Communicate to your customers through your radio partners (e.g., local radio stations): deliver traffic routes and patterns, allowing for a more enjoyable commute.
 Give your customers parking lot updates (e.g. when lots are full or whether lot closures take place).
 We recommend notifying customers when lots are about two-thirds full.

-- Use signage in the parking lot to display your text communication information so that your customers can use it when they need to.
+- Use signage in the parking lot to display your text messaging software information so that your customers can use it when they need it.